 - avoid foods that are high in simple sugars, such as fructose, found in sweetened drinks, sports drinks, and juices

 - eat more foods that are low on the glycemic index (GI), such as fruits, vegetables, and whole grains

 - eat fewer high-GI foods, such as white bread and white rice

 A healthy diet and regular exercise will reduce the risk of a wide range of conditions, including diabetes and cardiovascular disease.

 For most people, a fatty liver does not usually cause serious problems.
 To some extent, the liver can repair itself, so switching to a healthy lifestyle will help.

-Although simple fatty liver is not dangerous, without preventive action, some people will go on to develop NASH, and between 10 and 25 percent of adults with NASH will go on to develop cirrhosis within 10 years.
+Although simple fatty liver is not dangerous, without preventive action, some people will go on to develop NASH, and between

-In the U.S., fatty liver disease is the third cause of liver transplant, and it is on the rise.
+In the U.S., fatty liver disease is the

 The best way to treat and prevent it is through healthful lifestyle choices, with a varied and balanced diet and regular exercise.